Seahawks list K.J. Wright as doubtful for Sunday against Rams, Bobby Wagner as questionable

 The Seahawks’ official injury report for Sunday’s game lists linebacker K.J.
 Wright and defensive tackle Nazair Jones as doubtful and middle linebacker Bobby Wagner as questionable.

 Other than safety Kam Chancellor, who remains on the roster but has already been declared out for the year, those three the only three listed on the injury report.
+The Seahawks were set to practice early Friday afternoon with coach Pete Carroll talking to the media afterward and more may be known then.

 That designation may be good news for Wagner, who is attempting to rebound from a nagging hamstring injury that finally proved too much to play through last Sunday at Jacksonville.